Storytelling in Game Design – How to Create a Great Story

-Over the course of the last 4 decades, game design has evolved radically to become a high-tech digital art form.
+Over the course of the last 4 + decades, game design & development has evolved radically to become a high-tech digital art form.
 Ever since the commercial success of games such as Pac-Man, technology companies around the globe have invested heavily in game development and talented game designers.

 This investment has resulted revolutionising the gaming world and there’s no going back.
 Games have become completely immersive and they reached new levels of interactivity that earlier developers could only dream of.

 In Console Wars, Blake J. Harris famously said “the only thing it takes to sell toys is the power of story.”
 Storytelling has become a key feature in these new interactive worlds.
 Great storytelling isn’t simply the dialogue or plot.
 It exists in the very structure and finite details in the games design.
 Interior designers have long talked about the ‘living brand’ (think Google offices!) and this concept has translated directly into gaming.
 Storytelling is crucial for the top game design blogs – to the featured film.

 In this article, we’re going to discuss 5 elements that can combine to really improve interactive storytelling in game design.